-Whether you’re doing the painting yourself or you’ve hired a professional painting company to paint your home or property, it’s important to patch drywall cracks before you start for a more polished look.
+One commonly occurring problem for many property owners is cracking drywall.
+These breaks can be an eyesore and cause problems when you decide to repaint.
+Whether you’re doing the painting yourself or you’ve hired a professional painting company to paint your home or property, it’s important to patch a drywall crack before you start for a more polished look.

-If you’re curious how to repair these cracks before painting, you’ve come to the right place.
-Follow these simple steps to patch your drywall cracks.
+If you’re curious about how to conduct a crack repair before painting, you’ve come to the right place.
+Follow these simple steps to patch your drywall crack.
 When you’re done, you’ll forget they were ever there.
+Before you start your repairs, you’ll want to examine the size of the drywall crack and then pick up a few supplies.

 Supplies You’ll Need:

-- X-Acto knife, screwdriver or blade
+- X-Acto knife, screwdriver, or blade

 - Putty knife

-- Sandpaper or sanding block
+- Fine grit sandpaper or sanding block

 - Tack cloth